MarcoN16/python-challenge/README.md

 # Finacial Analysis script overview

-This project utilizes the 'budget_data.csv' dataset in CSV format, containing information in two columns: Date and Profit/Losses.
+This project uses the 'budget_data.csv' dataset in CSV format, containing information in two columns: Date and Profit/Losses.
 The data is collected consistently during the second week of each month, allowing for comparisons of profits and losses within a 30-day time period.
 The script, developed using Visual Studio Code, is designed to showcase the following calculations:

 •	Total number of data points included in the dataset